-DW expr Define a word to have the value of the expression expr.

-DS expr Define a space of as many 0 values as the value of the expression expr.

-- lab EQU expr Equate the value of the label lab to the value of the expression expr.
+- DW expr Define a word to have the value of the expression expr.
+This directive also will accept a list of expr or one or more quoted strings, any of which will result in a series of defined word values. - DS expr Define a space of as many 0 values as the value of the expression expr. - lab EQU expr Equate the value of the label lab to the value of the expression expr.
 Any change in the equated value from the value given in the previous pass will cause an additional pass. - lab SET expr Set the value of the label lab to the value of the expression expr.
 Unlike EQU, changes in the set value will not cause an additional pass. - IF expr Conditional assembly support; only generate code for the following assembly source if expression expr is not equal to 0.
+It is useful to note that an as yet undefined symbol always has the value 0.
 Conditionals may be nested arbitrarily. - ELSE Conditional assembly support; only generate code for the following assembly source if generation was enabled until the most recent open IF.
-Multiple ELSE can be applied within a single open IF to flip the condition repeatedly.
+Multiple ELSE can be applied within a single open IF to flip the condition repeatedly. - END Conditional assembly support; close the most recent open IF.